ynaffitgnay/dotfiles/README.md

       to do this first in order to avoid having to deal with having other stuff in the directory.

+1. If you're on a mac, symbolically link everything.
+It'll drive you less insane.

 1. run setup.sh for each of the modules
    *  if .bash_profile already existed, make sure that it also starts ssh agent. add the following lines to the system's .bash_profile if they're not already there